FREE SHIPPING OVER $100* | REFFER AND EARN 10% OFF AFTER SALE BY PROVINDING THE DETAIL'S ON info@kingsframingandartgallery

-Phthalo Green: A dark bluish green more closely resembles Verdigris than Viridian.
-First manufactured in 1927, Phthalo Green has a very high tinting strength and transparency.
+Phthalo Green is a dark bluish green that resembles Verdigris more closely than Viridian.
+It was first manufactured in 1927 and has a very high tinting strength and transparency.
 Consider using Phthalo Emerald, a warmer and more natural-looking colour.

 Item #: 6540